Edward Sackville, 4th Earl of Dorset: Early political career and colonist activity

 Some sources claim that in 1614, Sackville was elected MP for Sussex and was one of the leaders of the popular party but this is disputed in other records of the Addled Parliament.
 In 1616 he visited Lyons and procured the release of Sir Edward Herbert who had been arrested there.
 He was made a Knight of the Bath on 3 November 1616 when Charles I was created Prince of Wales.
 From 1619 he was a leading member of the party of the Virginia Company which supported Sir Edwin Sandys.
-On 22 July 1620 he sailed as a commander in the forces sent under Sir Horatio Vere to assist Frederick V, the Bohemian king, who was James I's son-in-law.
+On 22 July 1620 he sailed as a commander in the forces sent under Sir Horatio Vere to assist Frederick I, the Bohemian king, who was James I's son-in-law.
 He was present at the Battle of White Mountain on 8 November 1620.

 In 1621 Sackville was elected MP for Sussex.
 In March he was nominated chairman of the commons committee for the inspection of the courts of justice, but did not act.
 He spoke on behalf of Francis Bacon in parliament on 17 March 1621, and often pleaded for him with Buckingham.
 In July 1621 he was briefly ambassador to Louis XIII of France.
 In November 1621 he vigorously defended the proposal to vote a subsidy for the recovery of the Palatinate, declaring that "the passing-bell was now tolling for religion".
 This speech has been wrongly dated as of 1623, when parliament was not sitting.
 In April 1623, the King "roundly and soundly" reproved Sackville at a meeting of the directors of the Virginia company.
 He was governor of the Bermuda Islands Company in 1623.
 On 23 May 1623, he received a licence to travel for three years and was nominated ambassador to Louis XIII again in September 1623.
 He was in Rome in 1624, and visited Marc Antonio de Dominis archbishop of Spalato, in his dungeon.
 While he was at Florence he received the news of the death of his elder brother Richard Sackville, 3rd Earl of Dorset, which took place on 28 March 1624 and he thereupon became fourth Earl of Dorset.